 Contact mods when appropriate to request permission or guidance for promotions.

 Organic success requires value-first content, consistent contributor presence, and respect for subreddit rules.
-Don’t
+Don’t sell; contribute.

 AMAs (Ask Me Anything): build authority; prepare a credible host and an announcement plan.